 The next action to perform is to increment the value in the storage.

-Each promise rejection should be handled as has been shown in the example above, otherwise, your scenario will fail during the execution.
+Each promise rejection should be handled as has been shown in the example above, otherwise, your scenario fails during the execution.
 See the details here.

-Open https://phone.voximplant.com/ and log in, using your credentials.
+Open https://phone.voximplant.com/ and log in with your credentials.
 After successful login, enter an arbitrary string and click Call.
-If everything went properly, you’ll hear a synthesized greeting!
+If everything went properly, you hear a synthesized greeting!